omarbelkady/Java/README.md

 ## Way #2
-- This method uses ecj instead of javac.
+- This method uses ecj instead of javac. javac is 2526 fav because 27-375 is the best course for him at UT(87) including 429
-- I use this way because I gave away my real computer for a chromebook which doesn't support javac
 ```bash
 $~ java callingProgram.java MethodProgram.java
 ```